The cartography, GIS, and geospatial blog

 What is Kepler.gl?
 Kepler.gl, or just Kepler, is an open-source browser-based mapping visualization tool built on top of deck.gl, an open-source WebGL framework designed to visualize large-scale geospatial datasets.
 Kepler offers extensive capabilities for mapping geospatial data without the need to download any software or send data to another server.
 All the magic happens at home, on your machine.
 In this tutorial, we’ll look at how to make a few different types of visualizations using a data set already provided by Kepler....

-January 9, 2024 · Jack Stephan
+August 9, 2024 · Jack Stephan

 Globe with Squares on it